 - Ap3 4.
+The accommodation charge will be requested at the time of enrolment on the module and must be paid by the deadline given, unless otherwise specified on the module description on the online prospectus. - Ap3 5.
 If the accommodation charge is not paid by the deadline you will be contacted by phone or email to ask you to confirm whether or not you require accommodation at the residential school you are attending: - a) If you do require accommodation you must contact us to confirm by the date specified, which will be at least eight weeks before the beginning of the residential school.
 Payment of the accommodation charge must be made in full at the time of your confirmation; - b) If you do not confirm that you require accommodation at the residential school you are attending and do not make payment of the accommodation charge within the time specified, no accommodation or meals will be booked for you at the residential school and it will be assumed that you are making independent arrangements; - c) If you have not confirmed that you require accommodation at the residential school you are attending within the time specified but subsequently wish to do so, a limited amount of accommodation may become available from time to time due to cancellations, but this cannot be guaranteed.
 Any such accommodation will be allocated on a first come, first served basis.
-Payment must be made at the time of allocation and will not be refundable unless Section Ap3 9. applies.
-You may also be asked to contact the venue directly to make your own arrangements; - d) If you have not confirmed your requirement for accommodation and meals and paid the additional charge by the date specified in the reminder, The Open University will be under no obligation to provide accommodation or meals for you while you attend the residential school. - Ap3 5.
-If you attend the residential school without either having paid the accommodation charge or having made independent arrangements for your accommodation and meals during your attendance, and there is no suitable accommodation available at the residential school venue, you must make your own arrangements locally. - Ap3 6.
-The Open University does not accept any responsibility for a student's failure to make accommodation arrangements or for the failure of, or problems with, independently made arrangements.
+Payment must be made at the time of allocation and will not be refundable unless Section Ap3 10. applies.
+You may also be asked to contact the venue directly to make your own arrangements; - d) If you have not confirmed your requirement for accommodation and meals and paid the additional charge by the date specified in the reminder, The Open University will be under no obligation to provide accommodation or meals for you while you attend the residential school. - Ap3 6.
+If you attend the residential school without either having paid the accommodation charge or having made independent arrangements for your accommodation and meals during your attendance, and there is no suitable accommodation available at the residential school venue, you must make your own arrangements locally.

-Version number: 1.0 Approved by: Delegate of Director, Academic Services Effective from: 1 August 2020 Date for review: March 2021
+Version number: 1.1 Approved by: Delegate of Director, Academic Services Effective from: 1 August 2021 Date for review: March 2022